OctopusDeploy/OctoProduct/chapter1.md

 A Docker image is a static collection of files used as the base file system for a container.

-A container is an isolated executable context in which the applications from its base Docker image are run.
+A container is an isolated context in which the applications from its base Docker image are run.
 :::

 In the **Containers** section, click the **ADD CONTAINER** button.